AutoGOJA Guidelines Oriented Job Analysis > Benefits of a Job Analysis

 -

-ADA compliance -- The GOJA job analysis process asks specific questions that are outlined by the 1990 Americans with Disabilities Act to determine whether or not a duty is considered an essential function.
-The GOJA job analysis survey gathers information to assist the organization in deciding whether or not each duty is an essential function.
-If an employee can perform such a duty with or without reasonable accommodation, the employer must provide.
+ADA compliance -- Biddle Consulting Group’s patented GOJA job analysis (Guidelines-Oriented Job Analysis) process asks specific questions that are outlined by the 1990 Americans with Disabilities Act (ADA) to determine whether or not a duty is considered an essential function.
+Our GOJA process gathers information to assist the organization in deciding whether or not each duty is an essential function.
+If an employee can perform an essential function with or without reasonable accommodation, the employer must provide such an accommodation (unless it would incur an undue hardship, ADA, 1990).

 -